Esri/ArcGIS-for-AutoCAD-API-Samples/Samples/CopyAttributes/AutoLisp/README.md

 6. Select your new house as the destination entity.

 7. Either open the attribute table or choose Identify from the ArcGIS for AutoCAD ribbon to see the attributes on your new house.
-From here you can update the number of bedroom or any other additional changes you might want.
+From here you can update the number of bedrooms or any other additional changes you might want.

    ![AfterAttributes_](../../../Resources/Images/CopyAttributes-5.png)